Up to 60% off sofas & mattresses — limited‑time deals.

 • Strong cooling for a hybrid build

-• Clean, simple lineup with a higher-end material mix
+• A simple lineup with a higher-end material mix

 • Alternatives to consider

-• Avocado Green Mattress: firmer, more “classic” natural mattress feel; strong materials story
+• Avocado Green Mattress: firmer, with a more classic natural-mattress feel

-• Birch Natural Mattress: similar natural-leaning hybrid category; good balance for side/back sleepers
+• Birch Natural Mattress: a similar natural-leaning hybrid with an easier middle-ground feel

-• PlushBeds Botanical Bliss: latex-forward options for shoppers who want more customization in feel
+• PlushBeds Botanical Bliss: a better fit for shoppers who want more latex-focused customization

 Pro Tips for Awara Mattress

-• Plan on a real adjustment period; latex feels different than memory foam on night one
+• Give yourself a real adjustment period; latex feels different from memory foam at first.

-• Rotate the mattress periodically to even out early settling in the quilted top
+• Rotate the mattress periodically to help even out early settling in the quilted top.

 FAQs